rsaz/Unity-Save-System/README.md

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-1. Fork the Project
+1. Fork the original repository to your own repository
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+2. Clone it to your local
+3. Contribute to it
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+4. Push it to your remote repo
-5. Open a Pull Request
+5. Send a PR to the main repo
+6. Your contribution will be evaluated then we will merge your changes with the original repository.

 <!-- CONTACT -->
 ## Contact